SquirrelsMcGee/GDiscord/README.md

 # GhettoDiscord
-Simple Discord client Using discord.js webpack
+A simple Discord client using the discord.js webpack.

-Help wanted in making this a fully featured client
+Help wanted in making this a fully featured client.